 - have active, moderate to severe, substance use issues, and

 - are not actively receiving treatment.

-Please be aware that St. John Bosco offers a variety of course selections in the locally developed, college and university pathways; however, we are not currently able to offer French, Music, Drama, Senior University Level Science Courses or onsite courses in the skilled trades.
+Please be aware that St. John Bosco offers a variety of course selections in the locally developed, applied, academic, workplace, college and university pathways; however, we are not currently able to offer French, Music, Drama, Senior University Level Science Courses or onsite courses in the skilled trades.
 We do, however, have access to all of the WCDSB District Programs, Co-op and Dual Credit as note in the WCDSB Course Calendar.